Financial-Times/coco-neo4j-backup/README.md

 1. Write more tests.
 Always more tests.
 1. Print a link to the backup archive in S3.
 1. Check CPU usage, then see if using an LZ4 compressor reduces CPU usage (potentially at the cost of a larger backup file).
+1. Switch to using a library like [env-decode] for much simpler parsing of environment variables without needing CLI params, which are unnecessary for most apps.

 Ideas for automated tests
 -------------------------